demisto/content/Packs/FireEyeEX/Integrations/FireEyeEX/README.md

 ## API Key management
 This integration generates an API Key from the username and password given to be authenticated with FireEye.
 The API Key is valid for 15 minutes.
-The integration manages the storage of this key, and its re generation when the key expires.
+The integration manages the storage of this key, and its re-generation when the key expires.

 ## Fetch FireEye EX Alert Emails
 To fetch a FireEye EX alert email, you will need the UUID.